TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-recovery.md

 # Recover deleted Blob
 ---
 {
+    "subscriptionRequired": true,
-    "resourceRequired": false,
+    "resourceRequired": true,
     "title": "Storage Blob recovery scoping question",
     "fileAttachmentHint": "",
     "diagnosticCard": {
 		"title": "Is it possible to recover my accidently deleted blob?", "description": "Our blob recovery troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter could not find your deleted blob.
-You can enable [soft delete for Azure Storage blobs](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that accidentally deleted blobs will be recoverable in the future. ."
+You can enable <a href='https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete'>soft delete for Azure Storage blobs</a> to ensure that accidentally deleted blobs will be recoverable in the future. ."
 	},
     "formElements": [
         {